reduxjs/redux/docs/tutorials/fundamentals/part-3-state-actions-reducers.md

 - Add a new todo entry based on the text the user entered
 - Toggle the completed status of a todo
+- Select a color category for a todo
+- Delete a todo
 - Mark all todos as completed
 - Clear all completed todos
 - Choose a different "completed" filter value